Following are some frequently asked questions (FAQs) about the TIF procedure using the EsophyX device.

 - Are concerned about the adverse long-term potential side-effects of taking PPIs

 - Are considering surgical intervention but are concerned about the potential side effects (e.g. gas, bloating, difficulty swallowing, inability to vomit) and complication rates for laparoscopic antireflux surgery

 Trained and certified TIF physicians are best able to assess your clinical situation relative to established patient selection criteria; they can be found in the TIF Physician Locator by searching zip code or states.

 We are aware that within the practice of medicine, surgeons have laparoscopically repaired hiatal hernias larger than 2cm in a separate and/or concomitant procedure followed by a TIF procedure.
-The decision to perform a hiatal hernia repair followed by a TIF procedure is strictly made between the surgeon/patient as the Company does not have clinical data to support/promote this.

 For further reference, here’s a link to a recent study published September 2015 that measured hiatal hernias before a TIF procedure: http://www.ncbi.nlm.nih.gov/pubmed/26460056 .
 Your physician may also have a subscription to the American Journal of Surgery to review the data.